Appenders

 SemanticLogger.add_appender(appender: :syslog)

-Log to a remote Syslog server using TCP with packet size 2048 bytes.
-By default the size is 1024 bytes:
+Log to a remote Syslog server over TCP (the net_tcp_client and syslog_protocol gems are required).
+The default packet size is 1024 bytes:

 SemanticLogger.add_appender(